Unification Church: Anti-communism

 In 1980, members founded CAUSA International, an anti-communist educational organization based in New York City.
 In the 1980s, it was active in 21 countries.
 In the United States, it sponsored educational conferences for evangelical and fundamentalist Christian leaders as well as seminars and conferences for Senate staffers, Hispanic Americans and conservative activists.
 In 1986, CAUSA International sponsored the documentary film Nicaragua Was Our Home, about the Miskito Indians of Nicaragua and their persecution at the hands of the Nicaraguan government.
 It was filmed and produced by USA-UWC member Lee Shapiro, who later died while filming with anti-Soviet forces during the Soviet–Afghan War.
 At this time CAUSA International also directly assisted the United States Central Intelligence Agency in supplying the Contras, in addition to paying for flights by rebel leaders.
 CAUSA's aid to the Contras escalated after Congress cut off CIA funding for them.
 According to contemporary CIA reports, supplies for the anti-Sandinista forces and their families came from a variety of sources in the US ranging from Moon's Unification Church to U.S. politicians, evangelical groups and former military officers.

 In 1980, members in Washington, D.C., disrupted a protest rally against the United States military draft.
 In 1981, the Appellate Division of New York State Supreme Court ruled that the HSA–UWC was not entitled to property tax exemptions on its New York City properties since its primary purpose was political, not religious.
-In 1982, this ruling was overturned by the New York State Supreme Court itself, which ruled that it should be considered a religious organization for tax purposes.
+In 1982, the New York Court of Appeals (the state's highest court) overturned that ruling and held instead that HSA-UWC should be considered a religious organization for tax purposes.
 In 1983, some American members joined a public protest against the Soviet Union in response to its shooting down of Korean Airlines Flight 007.
 In 1984, the HSA–UWC founded the Washington Institute for Values in Public Policy, a Washington, D.C. think tank that underwrites conservative-oriented research and seminars at Stanford University, the University of Chicago and other institutions.
 In the same year, member Dan Fefferman founded the International Coalition for Religious Freedom (ICRF Japanese name: 国際宗教自由連合) in Virginia, which is active in protesting what it considers to be threats to religious freedom by governmental agencies.
 In August 1985, the Professors World Peace Academy, an organization founded by Moon, sponsored a conference in Geneva to debate the theme "The situation in the world after the fall of the communist empire."
 After the dissolution of the Soviet Union in 1991 the Unification movement promoted extensive missionary work in Russia and other former Soviet nations.